 When you work in aviation, as I did for almost forty years, you have every reason to be immensely proud.
 Aviation connects the whole world and, despite its complexity, does so with an extremely high level of safety.
 On top of that aviation is almost miraculously energy efficient.
 In almost all of the cases where we do fly that turns out to be the best choice from a climate point of view as well.

-Perceptions and falsehoods are not a solid foundation for policy making.
+Perceptions and emotions are important, but not a solid foundation for policy making.
 To vent my concern, I started a website in March 2021.
-Initially in Dutch only, see the menu item above, but in November that year I added the site you are on now as some posts appeared to be of interest to people outside the Netherlands.
+Initially in Dutch only, see the menu item above, but in November that year I added the site you are on now, as some posts appeared to be of interest to people outside the Netherlands.
 Little will change but it feels good to get it off my chest.

 For a summary of the analyses visit the page ‘Summary’

 Multiple images, including all header images, are supplied by Visual Approach, for which many thanks.

 Under Creative Commons license BY-NC-ND 4.0 you are free to download, use, copy, embed and distribute the content on this site, but you may not alter or sell it.
 The use of appropriate references is appreciated.